mehdi-sadighian/Load-Balancer/README.md

-load balancer using iptbales nth and static module checks server if the port is open ro not, then reblances active servers
+load balancer using iptables nth and static module checks server if the port is open ro not, then reblances active servers

 chmod 755 load-balance